mccurdyc/www/content/book/2019-07-22-managers-path.md

 The responsibility of understanding why you are working on something shouldn't fall entirely on your manager.
 You should feel empowered to ask, "why?", if you don't understand why what you are doing is valuable or valuable _at this point in time_.

+You should help others understand why they are working on something if you see that they are struggling with understanding why.
 Evangelizing the work that others are doing while they are working on it is something that I have tried to do more.
 When I hear them say, "I didn't do anything important this sprint", I remind them that they just finished a huge value add.
 I think the